AKA is a centre for emergent practices for artists at any stage of their careers, providing space and support for critical, safe,

 Mandate and History | Collective | Ungovernance | Accessibility

-AKA’s artistic direction considers the intentionality behind our founding – led by a female artist collective making space in Saskatoon for experimental art practices.
+AKA’s artistic direction considers the intentionality behind grassroots founding – led by a female artist collective making space in Saskatoon for experimental art practices.
 Our relevance is tied to our ability to take risks, to be responsive and agile in our support of artists and their ideas.
 AKA values:

 FLEXIBILITY, SUPPORT, AND SELF-DETERMINATION